 Design and construction of works in road reserve (council design)

-Before the issue of any construction certificate, the proposed development generates a need for the following works to be undertaken by the applicant in the Road Reserve including the future Road Reserve (that is the subject of land dedication) To this end a detailed frontage works application under the Roads Act 1993 must be submitted to Sutherland Shire Council.
+Before the issue of the relevant construction certificate, the proposed development generates a need for the following works to be undertaken by the applicant in the Road Reserve including the future Road Reserve (that is the subject of land dedication).
+To this end a detailed frontage works application under the Roads Act 1993 must be submitted to Sutherland Shire Council.
 The form is available on council’s website.
 A fee applies for the relevant inspections, assessment, coordination, creation of design brief and the issue of permits providing consent to undertake frontage works.
 The design will be quoted separately by council’s Design Services unit.
 This design will generally comply with the approved architectural design drawings and the current website version of council’s Public Domain Design Manual (PDDM) and Public Domain Technical Manual (PDTM) except where modified by/or addressing the following:

+Prior to the first construction certificate:

 Property alignment/ boundary levels - establish the property alignment/ boundary levels and crossing profiles.

-Carriageway pavement – regrade, reconstruct and resurface as required.
+The design of the carriageway pavement – including the design of regrading, reconstructing and resurfacing as required.

+Prior to a construction certificate for the first building:

 Grades - regrade footpath verge to final design levels including topsoil, turf and all associated soft landscaping.